 Analyzing Unstructured Data

-Day 1: Text mining: data collection, text representation, word2vec, sentiment analysis, latent topic analysis.
+Day 1: Text mining: text representation, word2vec, sentiment analysis, topic modeling.

-Day 2: Supervised machine learning: logistic regression, random forest.
+Day 2: Supervised and unsupervised machine learning: regression, random forest, K-means.

-Day 4: Social network analysis: centralities, community detection, and visualization.
+Day 3: Social network analysis: centralities, community detection, and representation learning.

 Day 4: Image analysis: image processing, deep learning.

 Day 5: Discussion of student projects.

 The following books provide useful background material for the class.
 I will refer to more specialized publications as part of my lecture.

 Graph representation learning book:

 Final grades are based on a portfolio of assigned exercises.
 The solutions are due about two weeks after the end of the course.